 We can all use something which helps ease our stress and anxiety and helps us fall asleep.
 Weighted blankets provide a sensation of being hugged which shown to increase the level of serotonin (happy hormones) and melatonin (hormone that regulates sleep-wake cycle), and also releases cortisol (stress hormone).

 Keep in mind when picking out the blanket that it has to be as heavy as 10% of your weight to be see the change in your sleep and anxiety.

-Are you going alcohol free for the night?
+Are you going alcohol-free for the night?
 I commend you!
 But is there anything better than the smell of a lovely gin and tonic or a glass of wine?
 I thought so.
-Luckily there is a solution to have your cake and eat it too – Bottled Up wine scented candles!
+Luckily there is a solution to have your cake and eat it too – Gin & Tonic scented candle!

 The Zodiac Killer is an unenditified American serial killer who operated in Northern California from at least the late 1960s to the early 1970s.
 The killer originated the name in a series of taunting letters and cards sent to the local Bay Area press.
 The letters included four cryptograms (or ciphers).
 Of the four cryptograms…

 I was listening to an old My Favourite Murder episode (Episode 111 – Figure It Out Kevin) where they were discussing the Golden State Killer It’s Not Over documentary and the book “I’ll Be Gone In The Dark” by Michelle McNamara.
 I remembered to something reading on him being caught a few years back but…

 I remembered to something reading on him being caught a few years back but my true crime obsession didn’t reach the current levels yet so I thought it is time I do my research and check up on the case.
 You could imagine my surprise when I read that there were significant developments in the case of Joseph DeAngelo.

 Aug 21, 2020 DeAngelo Sentenced to Life in Prison